House approves Republican debt limit plan in win for McCarthy, GOP

 But it ultimately crossed the finish line after the Speaker and GOP leaders caved to Republican holdouts and changed portions overnight to shore up support amid mounting intra-party opposition.

-Top Republicans agreed to implement work requirements for the Temporary Assistance for Needy Families (TANF) and the Supplemental Nutrition Assistance Program (SNAP) in fiscal 2024 rather than fiscal 2025, and got rid of provisions that would have nixed tax credits for biofuels.
+Top Republicans agreed to implement work requirements for the Temporary Assistance for Needy Families (TANF) and SNAP in fiscal 2024 rather than fiscal 2025, and they got rid of provisions that would have nixed tax credits for biofuels.

 Additionally, the conference added a grandfather clause to a section of the bill that eliminates sustainable aviation field and alternative fuel tax credits for those who had been eligible for them up until this point.